leandromineti/ml-knowledge-graph/README.md

 ## FAQ

-- Concrete mathematics is not really a specific area of mathematics, why did you include it?

-[True](https://www.youtube.com/watch?v=GmpxxC5tBck), concrete in this sense is just a joke.
-I did not know how to anchor the CS node in its mathematical underpinnings, so I took the term from Knuth to make the bridge.

-- Why make a distinction between Machine Learning and Artificial Intelligence?
+- **Why make a distinction between Machine Learning and Artificial Intelligence?**

 I followed the approach explored by Russel and Norvig [1].
 In that sense, Artificial Intelligence is a broader field that encompasses Machine Learning.